 The remainder of his life was closely entwined with the community of religious men he founded, the Brothers of the Christian School (also called Christian Brothers or De La Salle Brothers).
 This community grew rapidly and was successful in educating boys of poor families, using methods designed by John.
 It prepared teachers in the first training college for teachers and also set up homes and schools for young delinquents of wealthy families.
 The motivating element in all these endeavors was the desire to become a good Christian.

 Yet even in his success, John did not escape experiencing many trials: heart-rending disappointment and defections among his disciples, bitter opposition from the secular schoolmasters who resented his new and fruitful methods, and persistent opposition from the Jansenists of his time, whose moral rigidity and pessimism about the human condition John resisted vehemently all his life.

-Afflicted with asthma and rheumatism in his last years, he died at age 68 on Good Friday, and was canonized in 1900.
+Afflicted with asthma and rheumatism in his last years, he died on Good Friday at age 68, and was canonized in 1900.

 Complete dedication to one’s calling by God, whatever it may be, is a rare quality.
 Jesus asks us to “love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength” (Mark 12:30b, emphasis added).
 Paul gives similar advice: “Whatever you do, do from the heart…” (Colossians 3:23).

-Saint John Baptist de La Salle is the Patron Saint of:
+Saint John Baptist de La Salle is a Patron Saint of: